 P.O.
-Box 158 Mail to: 5180 Soquel Drive Soguel, CA 95073-0158 PHONE (831) 475-8500 FAX (831) 475-4281 c) All interior plumbing fixtures shall be low-flow and have the EPA Energy Star label;
+Box 158 Mail to: 5180 Soquel Drive Soquel, CA 95073-0158 PHONE (831) 475-8500 FAX (831) 475-4781

-District Staff shall inspect the completed project for compliance with all conservation requirements prior to commancing water service;
+District Staff shall inspect the completed project for compliance with all conservation requirements prior to commencing water service;

-- 4) Complete LAFCO annexatioc requirements, if applicable; - 5) All units shall be individually metered with a minimum size of 5/8-inch by %-inch standard domestic water meters;
+- 4) Complete LAFCO annexation requirements, if applicable; - 5) All units shall be individually metered with a minimum size of 5/8-inch by %-inch standard domestic water meters;

-A memorandum of the terms of this letter shall be recorded with the County Recorder of the County of Santa Cruz to insure that any future property owners are notified of the conditions eet forth herein.
+A memorandum of the terms of this letter shall be recorded with the County Recorder of the County of Santa Cruz to insure that any future property owners are notified of the conditions set forth herein.

-Soquel Greek Water District Project Review Comments:
+Soquel Creek Water District project Review Comments:

-SCWD has reviewed plana prepared by Jim Mosgrove, Architect and has made comments.
-1) A New Water Service Application Request will need to be completed and submitted to the SCWD Board of Directors: however, please be advised that additional conditions may be imposed as per the above Notice.
-2) The applicant shall be required to offset the expected water use of their respective development by a 1.2 to Iratio by retrofitting existing developed property within the Soquel Creek Water District service area.
-Applicants for new service shall bear those costs essociated with the retrofit.
-Calculations far the expected water demand of this project have been provided.
+SCWD has reviewed plans prepared by Jim Mosgrove.
+Architect and hae made comments.
+1) A New Water Service Application Request will need to be completed and submitted to the SCWD Board of Directors; however, please be advised that additional conditions may be imposed e5 per the above Notice.
+2) The applicant shall be required to offset the expected water use of their respective development by e 1.2 to 1 ratio by retrofitting existing developed property within the Soquel Creek Water District service area.
+Applicants for new service shall bear those costs associated with the retrofit.
+Calculations for the expected water demand of this project have been provided.
 These calculations are based on the preliminary plans, and are subject to change.
-Final calculations are pending finalization of the project plane.
-8)All interior plumbing fixtures shall be low flow and have the EPA Energy Star label.
+Final calculations are pending finalization of the project plans. a) An interior plumbing fixtures shall be low flow and have the EPA Energy Star label.
 4) A landscape-planting plan will need to be reviewed and approved by District Conservation Staff.
 5) A Fire Protection Requirements Form will need to be completed and reviewed by the appropriate Fire District.
 6) The nearest fire hydrant may be more than 250 feet away.
 7) Water pressure in this area is high.
 A Water Waiver for Pressure and/or Flow will need to be recorded.